viztini/viztini.github.io/README.md

 # viztini's tech blog

-A retro-styled personal tech blog with Windows 95/98 aesthetics and cyberpunk elements.
+viztini's tech blog | exploring the digital frontier

 ## About

-This is a static HTML/CSS website exploring low-level programming, OS development, Linux, CLI applications, and AI.
+This is a retro-styled personal tech blog with Windows 95/98 aesthetics and cyberpunk elements.

 ## Features